+Once the verified baseline data reports with the corresponding verification report are submitted to the CA, that CA will check the reports.
 Member States can only accept free allocation data submitted to the CA that has been verified as satisfactory by a verifier, in accordance with the AVR.
-When data gaps are due to exceptional and/or unforeseeable circumstances that could not have been avoided even if all due care had been exercised and these circumstances are beyond the control of the operator, the CA may decide to determine the historical activity levels even in the event of a negative verification opinion statement (Article 15(2) of the FAR).
+When data gaps are due to exceptional and/or unforeseeable circumstances that could not have been avoided even though due care had been exercised and these circumstances are beyond the control of the operator, the CA may decide to determine the historical activity levels even in the event of a negative verification opinion statement (Article 15(2) of the FAR).
 Information on how to deal with negative verification opinion statements regarding annual activity level data is provided in section 8.5.
+If the CA identifies any non-conformities or any errors which impact the determination of historical activity levels, it shall require the operators to correct those issues.
+If needed, the CA can request the operator to provide additional information and documentation in order to complement the application for free allowances in accordance with Article 4(2) of the FAR.